 The characters I’ve added to create this release of the Erudus Extended Allergy Icon Font.
 The above is not an image, but is the font characters themselves.

-Click here to download the Erudus Extended Allergy Icon Font. (updated December 19, 2018) The download includes the following:
+Click here to download the Erudus Extended Allergy Icon Font (ver.
+1.3.1, updated May 29, 2019).
+The download includes the following:

 - Erudus Extended Allergy Icon Font, as TTF, SVG, and WOFF font files.

 - ReadMe & Usage, with pages in HTML format, complete with definitions and references, and a working PHP page to illustrate complex usages.

 - A full example page in HTML format